mitre/hipcheck/site/content/rfds/0004-plugin-api.md

 array.
 So `$/items/0`, for example, would select into the `items` field of the provided object, and then into the first (`0`-th) element of that array.

+#### DateTime format details
+The policy expression DateTime primitive uses a modified version of ISO8601.
+A given datetime must include a date in the format `<YYYY>-<MM>-<DD>`.

+An optional time in the format `T<HH>:[MM]:[SS]` can be provided after the date.
+**Decimal fractions of hours and minutes are not allowed**; use smaller time units instead (e.g. T10:30 instead of T10.5).
+Decimal fractions of seconds are allowed.

+The timezone is always set to UTC, but you can set an offeset from UTC by including `+{HH}:[MM]` or `-{HH}:[MM]` after the time.
+All datetimes are treated as offsets ofUTC and do not include other timezone information (e.g. daylight savings time adjustments).

+Example of valid datetimes are:
+- `2024-09-25`
+- `2024-09-25T08`
+- `2024-09-25T08:28:35`
+- `2024-09-25T08:30-05`
+- `2024-09-25T08:28:35-03:30`

+All comparison functions work on datetimes, with earlier datetimes considered to be "lesser than" later ones.
+A span can be added to or subtratced from a datetime to get a new datetime.
+The __`duration`__ function is used to find the difference in time between two datetimes, returned as a span.

+#### Span format details
+The policy expression Span primitive uses a modified version of ISO8601.
+It can include weeks, days, hours, minutes, and seconds.
+The smallest provided unit of time (i.e. hours, minutes, or seconds) can have a decimal fraction.

+While spans with months, years, or both are valid under IS08601, we do not allow them in Hipcheck policy expressions.
+This is because spans greater than a day require additional zoned datetime information (to determine e.g. how many days are in a year or month) before we can do time arithmetic with them.
+Spans with weeks, days, or both **are** allowed.
+Hipcheck handles this by treating all days as periods of exactly 24 hours (without worrying about leap seconds) and converting a week to a period of seven 24-hour days.

+Spans are preceded by the letter "P" with any optional time units separated from optional date units by the letter "T" (not whitespace, as is also allowed under ISO8601).
+All units of dates and times are represented by single case-agnostic letter abbreviations after the number.

+Examples of valid spans are:
+- `P4w`
+- `P3d`
+- `P1W2D`
+- `PT4h15.25m`
+- `PT5s`
+- `P1w2dT3h4m5.6s`

+All comparison functions work on spans.
+This is handled the "smart way," with spans that have different representations but equalling the same amount of time considred to be equal. e.g. `(eq PT1h PT60m)` will return `#t`.
+Spans can be added to or subtracted from each other to return a new span.

 #### Limitations of JSON Pointer syntax relative to RFC